 Charlotte Mellgard is a junior at Vanderbilt University.
 She is majoring in political science with minors in both Corporate Strategy and Spanish.
 Charlotte contributes as both a writer and marketing director for VPR.
 She is particularly interested in international conflict and how it affects politics here at home.
 In addition to VPR, Charlotte participates in the Vanderbilt community through MentorTENNISee, VSG, and as a member of Kappa Delta sorority.

-Naveen is from Orlando, majoring in neuroscience, with an affinity for politics, Netflix crime shows, and microwavable food from Commons.
-He’s specifically interested in areas regarding social policies, international relations and the field of Neurolaw.
+Naveen is a sophomore from Orlando majoring in Neuroscience, MHS, & Sociology affinity for politics, Netflix crime shows, and microwavable food from Commons.
+He’s specifically interested in areas regarding investigative journalism, international relations, and the field of Neurolaw on a global scale.

 Lindsay Williams, Senior Editor